Concert vs Soprano Ukulele: Which Is Better for Beginners?

 Cost and Availability

 Both sizes are available at every price point from around $50 to several hundred dollars.
 You are not paying a premium for one over the other in any meaningful way.
-Starter packs (ukulele, tuner, bag, picks) exist in both sizes and cost roughly the same.
+Starter packs (ukulele, tuner, bag, picks) exist in both sizes and cost roughly the same, usually adding $15 to $30 on top of the bare instrument price for the bundled accessories.

 You do not need to spend a lot to get a good beginner instrument.
 See how much should you spend on a beginner ukulele for a detailed breakdown of what different price ranges actually buy you.